good

 Last update

-Avast offers one of the most popular free antivirus programs out there and in this review, we'll let you know whether it's earned its good reputation.
+Avast offers one of the most popular free antivirus programs on the market and in this review, we'll let you know whether its good reputation is justified.

 What Is Avast Antivirus?

 Avast Antivirus* is an award-winning antivirus program for Windows, macOS, Android, and iOS.
-Its basic version is free of charge, however, to unlock all of the program's features, you will need to pay for a premium subscription.
+Its basic version is free of charge, however, to unlock all of the program's features, you'll need to pay for a premium subscription.
 We tested the software on Windows and Android.

 Avast Antivirus Review